Last Updated: May 22, 2019 | Download my Leaky Gut Recovery Guide

 - All fruits.
 That berry shake you started loving on the leaky gut diet is out!

 - All dairy.
 If you were eating raw unpasteurized yogurt for the probiotics or sheep cheese, stop.
 It’s out as well.

 24) Eat prebiotic foods 2 weeks after starting your leaky gut healing protocol

 And although they are indeed amazing for us, during the very early stages of curing your gut health, you want to first focus on rapidly repairing the gut lining, before looking at reinoculating the gut.
 So that’s why I recommend holding off on the prebiotic rich foods till week 3.

 - Make sure you are keeping your intake of green and colorful, non-starchy vegetables high.
 All that spinach, broccoli, cauliflower etc I recommend above will give you a nice dose of soluble prebiotic fiber.

 - If you can, try to also eat raw Jerusalem artichoke, raw garlic, raw onions, chicory root, leek etc. These are extremely high in prebiotic fiber on a pound-per-pound basis.
 This may sound like a big ask, but one easy way I do it are: shave thinly and top on salads, or chop up in a food processor and use as a sauce, eg make a chimichuri style sauce with raw garlic & leek, plus extra virgin olive oil, parsley, salt etc. That on top of some nice meat is perfect!
 Or if you just want to mix things up a little, then you can roast these vegetables.
 Although this will change the prebiotic yield somewhat, it is still worth it.
 And roast Jerusalem artichoke is awesome!

-And of course make sure you are taking a probiotic with prebiotic, like Essential Stacks’ Smart Probiotic.
+And of course make sure you are taking a probiotic with prebiotic like this one.